 Debby Salom, MFT, LMFT

-As a licensed marriage and family therapist, I provide counseling for adults, adolescents, couples and families who struggle with anxiety, depression, stress, work issues, school issues, self-esteem issues, anger issues, personality disorders, trauma, PTSD, marriage/partner challenges and emotional and behavioral challenges.
-I also have experience working in a residential treatment facility for eating disorders and have had great success helping people who struggle with binge eating, anorexia and bulimia.
+As a licensed marriage and family therapist (LMFT), I have specific training and a systemic mindset that allows me to effectively work with adults, adolescents, couples and families.
+I specialize with people who are struggling with eating disorders, personality disorders, anxiety, marital problems, depression, OCD, high functioning autism and school and work related stress.
+In addition, I work with individual and couples that identify as heterosexual, LGBTQAI+ those in open/alternative relationships and/or have experienced infidelity.
+My eating disorder experience includes prior work in an eating disorder residential program giving me the tools for great success helping people who struggle with binge eating, anorexia and/or bulimia.
 In my approach, I utilize a variety of systemic models and tailor treatment to the individual and family needs.
-I create an environment where any person or family can feel safe to express their emotions and needs.
+I create an environment where any person or family can feel safe to express their emotions and struggles without feeling judged.
 I look forward to helping you reach your goals.

 Kathleen McBeth, MA, LPC